oss/meetme/docs/docs/architecture/index.md

 : MongoDB databases, three are required for replication, each database also runs a monogo-exporter server to serve metrics to a socket.
 See Admin section below.

 `socket`
-: Runs the websocket, which communicates between the database and backend-proxy.
-Frontend also connects to it.
+: Runs the websocket, which streams changes from the database.
+Frontend connects to it via `api.localhost.edu/sauron` for live reload of pages.

 `openldap`
 : LDAP, this gives us access to netids used for authentication